-The Conversion Technology Program established numerical milestones to measure implementation progress in the County.
+The Conversion Technology Program established numerical milestones to measure implementation progress in the unincorporated Los Angeles County.
 The program aims to increase the current in-County capacity from 65 tons per day (tpd) to 3,000 tpd by 2035.
 The County is developing multiple waste diversion projects and is on track to achieve the next milestone of 500 tpd of in-County waste conversion capacity by 2025.

 PW prepared draft revisions to an existing ordinance to increase the construction and demolition debris recycling requirement from 50 to 70 percent for projects in the unincorporated areas.
 Stakeholder outreach meetings were held in November 2020 and June 2021.
-The ordinance update is expected to be completed in 2022.
-In November 2010, the Board adopted an ordinance that prohibits the distribution of single-use plastic carryout bags at certain stores in the County and requires them to charge ten cents for each paper or alternative bag provided to a customer.
+The ordinance update is expected to be completed in 2023.
+In November 2010, the Board adopted an ordinance that prohibits the distribution of single-use plastic carryout bags at certain stores in unincorporated Los Angeles County and requires the stores to charge 10 cents for each paper or alternative bag provided to a customer.

-LA County's "Plastic Straws and Stirrers Upon Request" ordinance prohibits all food service businesses within the County from providing single-use plastic straws or stirrers to customers unless requested by the customer.
-In October 2019, the Board passed a motion directing CSO to contract with the UCLA Luskin Center for Innovation to study the issues of plastic waste, processing and recyclability of plastic materials, and potential disposal and recycling alternatives in the County.
-PW also developed the BYO campaigns to encourage the use of reusable items, such as plates, cups, utensils, bags, etc. and increase awareness of the environmental impacts of single use items.
-In April 2022, the Board passed a follow-up ordinance that phases out single use plastics for food service ware in the County to reusable, recyclable, or compostable options.
+The County's "Plastic Straws and Stirrers Upon Request" ordinance prohibits all food service businesses in unincorporated Los Angeles County from providing single-use plastic straws or stirrers to customers unless requested by the customer.
+In October 2019, the Board of Supervisors passed a motion directing CSO to contract with the UCLA Luskin Center for Innovation to study the issues of plastic waste, processing and recyclability of plastic materials, and potential disposal and recycling alternatives in unincorporated Los Angeles County.
+PW also developed the Bring Your Own (BYO) campaigns to encourage the use of reusable items, such as plates, cups, utensils, and bags, and increase awareness of the environmental impacts of single-use items.
+In April 2022, the Board of Supervisors passed a follow-up ordinance that phases out single-use plastics for food service ware in unincorporated Los Angeles County in favor of reusable, recyclable, or compostable options.

-In 2018, PW launched the Food Donation Recovery and Outreach Program (Food DROP) to facilitate the recovery of edible food to feed those in need instead of being disposed.
-As of 2022, there are four landfill gas-to-energy facilities in the County, with a total installed (rated) renewable energy generation capacity of 96 megawatts.
+In 2018, PW launched the Food Donation Recovery and Outreach Program, or "Food DROP," to facilitate the recovery of edible food to feed those in need instead of being disposed.
+As of 2022, there were four landfill gas-to-energy facilities in unincorporated Los Angeles County, with a total installed (rated) renewable energy generation capacity of 96 MW.